gitforwork2/gitforwork.github.io/about.md

 ---
 This site is created to help the larger immigrant community by curating individual immigrant experiences!

-This site is created by me Pattam.
+This site is created by me, Pattam Onnu.
 Few years ago I came to USA as an international student.
 Currently, I am working in the Software industry.
 This blog is to document my experiences accumulated through my journey so far!
 Broadly, I would be writing about the following topics from an immigrant perspective,
 * Visa (H2b, L1, F1 etc)
 * Green card